About Shonan Student Union

 2022.10

-A 24-hour continuous online event named Dialogue Festival was held.
-In addition to performances and discussions by SFC artists, there was also a round-table discussion with the then deans of the Faculty of Policy Management and Environment and Information Studies (Professor Tsuchiya and Professor Wakita).
+An online event named "対話祭" (Taiwasai) took place, featuring a continuous 24-hour program.
+The event included performances by SFC student artists, dialogues, and a panel discussion with the deans of the Faculty of Policy Management and the Faculty of Environment and Information Studies (Professors Tsuchiya and Wakita, respectively).

-A Special Committee on Gender Equality was launched.
+A Special Committee on Gender Equality was inaugurated.

 The second executive committee was appointed.